FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

 It technically should not be needed for the functioning of most apps, but poorly coded ones that depend on Google Play Services often crash without it.

-Most ROMs should support it, but some OnePlus's and Xaiomi's have other providers (like `com.qualcomm.location`) that do not allow other providers to bind with system.
+Most ROMs should support it, but some OnePlus’s and Xiaomi’s have other providers (like `com.qualcomm.location`) that do not allow other providers to bind with system.